EMF house inspection of a healthy home

 Look at how electricity gets to the house.
 Underground wires are generally the best.
 A single cable hanging from poles is second best.
 Separated wires on poles are the worst.

 In some older neighborhoods, underground cables can create excessive ground currents.
 This is only a problem where the utility installed buried cables with an uninsulated neutral wire, which later corroded.
 This practice was common in the United States in the 1970s, and has probably not been done since about the mid-1990s.
-The common practice today is a fully insulated cable in a buried plastic conduit.
+The common practice today is a fully insulated cable in a buried plastic conduit, which is one of the best methods for low EMF:

 It is probably not possible to see if there are these uninsulated cables in the ground, but a building inspector may know.
 If in doubt, measure the ground currents with a gaussmeter (see later).